runnerty/runnerty/docs/conf.md

 ### config.json

-The general configuraton and params of the workflows is in the config.json file.
+The general configuration and params of the workflows is in the config.json file.
 Runnerty will try to get the config.json file in the actual path.

 With the -c param it is possible to indicate a different path.